 We Dare You To Take This Road Trip To Oahu’s Most Abandoned Places

-When people move on and industry crumbles, the remains are often abandoned amid the landscape – and the Hawaiian Islands are no exception.
-Even on the highly populated island of Oahu, abandoned places are common – if you know where to look, that is.
+When people move on and industry crumbles, the remains are often abandoned amid the landscape — and the Hawaiian Islands are no exception.
+Even on the highly populated island of Oahu, abandoned places are common — if you know where to look, that is.
 From abandoned highways and royal residences to sugar mills and telegraph stations, there is something strangely beautiful about man-made structures being taken back by the land.
-That’s why we created this Oahu road trip to eight of the most famous abandoned sites – clocking in at just under three hours and 84 miles from the picturesque north shore to Ewa.
+That’s why we created this Oahu road trip to eight of the most famous abandoned places in Hawaii — clocking in at just under three hours and 84 miles from the picturesque north shore to Ewa.
+Gas up the car and get ready for a spooky adventure!

 With more than 10 years of experience as a professional writer, Megan holds a degree in Mass Media from her home state of Minnesota.
 After college, she chose to trade in her winter boots for slippahs and moved to the beautiful island of Oahu, where she has been living for more than five years.
 She lives on the west side but is constantly taking mini-road trips across the island and visits the neighboring islands whenever she can getaway.
 She loves hiking, snorkeling, locally-grown coffee, and finding the best acai bowl on Oahu.